blindman67/EZWebWorkers/README.md

 ```

 As easy as that.
-The worker will process that data and then the myWorkerFinished call back is call when the data is done.
+The worker will process that data and then the myWorkerFinished call back is called when the worker has finished processing the data.

+##Parallel processing

 If you have data that can be processed in parallel it is easy to spawn many workers to handle one work queue.